 The name resolution process has not significantly changed since DNS was first designed.
-When a DNS resolver (DNS client) needs to resolve a host name to be able to access a resource, it must first contact a DNS server.
-The
+When a DNS resolver (DNS client) needs to resolve a hostname to be able to access a resource, it must first contact a DNS server.

-DNS server that it contacts depends on its client TCP/IP configuration.
+The DNS server that it contacts depends on its client TCP/IP configuration.
 Either the DNS client configuration is included in the DHCP configuration, or it must be manually configured in the client settings.
-For computers within

-In the graphic shown above, the name resolution process depicts eight steps that need to be taken to resolve a host name from a DNS client.
-We can use this graphic to discuss a typical example in more details.
-Ine following example,
+In the graphic shown above, the name resolution process depicts eight steps that need to be taken to resolve a hostname from a DNS client.
+We can use this graphic to discuss a typical example in more detail.

-a DNS client is trying to access a web server on the Internet.
-Before the client can communicate with the web server, the web server's host name must be resolved to an IP address.
+In the following example, a DNS client is trying to access a web server on the Internet.
+Before the client can communicate with the web server, the web server’s hostname must be resolved to an IP address.

 - Step 2: The ISP web server checks its DNS cache and local zones, if no match is found, the DNS server will query the root DNS server.

 - Step 3: The root DNS server responds back to the ISP DNS server with a referral so that the request can be sent to the